Lectures and demonstrations.

 - examine and discuss in-depth the accounting for special items affecting the statements of income and retained earnings;

-- discuss current topical issues including CPA Handbook sections and Emerging Issues Committee Abstracts;
+- discuss current topical issues including CICA Handbook sections and Emerging Issues Committee Abstracts; and

-- integrate accounting theory, financial statement analysis, financial statement format and disclosure requirements in accordance with the CPA Handbook.
+- integrate accounting theory, financial statement analysis, financial statement format and disclosure requirements in accordance with the CICA Handbook.

 |Midterm(s) and Final Examinations||60%*|